niemopen/niem-naming-design-rules/ndr6-outline.md

 | comp | Component | A data concept for a component of a NIEM data model. | 0..* | - | ComponentType |
 | ns | Namespace | A namespace of a data model component | 0..* | - | NamespaceType |

-A Model object is represented in CMF as a CMF message.
+A Model object is represented in CMF as a CMF model file; that is, a CMF message.

 A Model object is represented in XSD as a set of XML schema documents.
 One or more schema documents are provided to begin the set.
 Other documents are added, according to the @schemaLocation attribute in the import elements in each document encountered.
 Documents may also be added according to the @namespace attribute, as resolved through XML Catalog files, if provided.
-There will be one namespace object in the model for each namespace defined in the schema documents.
-The components in each namespace will be those specified by the XSD to CMF mappings defined in this section.
+There is one namespace object in the model for each namespace defined by the schema documents.
+The components in each namespace are those specified by the XSD to CMF mappings defined in this section.

 ## 4.2 Namespace class